 Mechanical equipment shall be located or screened so as not to be visible from public or private streets.
 Screens shall be aesthetically incorporated into the design of the building and shall meet the standards for screens if located on the ground or on the roof.
 Screen materials shall be compatible with those materials used for the building.

-Plans for exterior modifications to any existing structures within the Public Institutionaldustrial (P/I) zone shall meet the same requirements as all other new structures within the Public Institutionaldustrial (P/I) zone.
+Plans for exterior modifications to any existing structures within the Public Institutional (P/I) zone shall meet the same requirements as all other new structures within the Public Institutional (P/I) zone.

 Exterior Building Finish Requirements.